LunarG/VulkanSamples/Utilities/WSIWindow/docs/WSIWindow.md

  - ` Pick . .:` Add one or more named items to the picklist. eg. layers.Pick({"layer1","layer2"});
  - ` PickAll :` Adds all available layers to the picklist.
  - ` PickList:` Returns the picklist as an array of layer names, which can be passed to CInstance.
- - ` Print . :` Prints the list of layers, with a tick next to the ones what have been picked.
+ - ` Print . :` Prints the list of available layers, with a tick next to the ones what have been picked.

 ### CExtensions class
 The CExtensions class wraps "vkEnumerateInstanceExtensionProperties" in much the same way as CLayers wraps the layers.